formlio/forml/docs/platform.rst

     * ``INVENTORY`` - for :ref:`Application inventory <inventory>` providers
     * ``GATEWAY`` - for :ref:`Serving gateway <serving>` providers

-    Each of the provider type root section nominates one of its instances using the ``default`` keyword to preselect a configuration instance for situations when no explicit choice is specified during some particular execution.
+    Each of the provider-type root sections nominates one of its instances using the ``default`` keyword to preselect a configuration instance for situations when no explicit choice is specified during some particular execution.